remobjects/sugar/README.markdown

 ## Sugar

-Sugar is a cross-platform compatibility base library for Oxygene, to be used with all three platform flavors of the Oxygene language — Echoes, Cooper and Nougat — to provide a combo API to frequently used base classes (such as list, dictionaries, strings, etc) on all three environments.
+Sugar is a cross-platform compatibility base library for Oxygene, to be used with all three platform flavors of the Oxygene language — Echoes, Cooper and Nougat — to provide a common API to frequently used base classes (such as list, dictionaries, strings, etc) on all three environments.

-This will be achieved thru mapped classes that "translate" the framework-provided classes (such as java.util.Dictionary, System.Collections.Generic.Dictionary<T, U> or NSDictionary) to a shared API, and extension methods that will add common methods and operations on simple objects such as strings and integers.
+This will be achieved thru mapped classes that "translate" the framework-provided classes (such as java.util.Dictionary, System.Collections.Generic.Dictionary&lt;T, U> or NSDictionary, for example) to a shared API, and extension methods that will add common methods and operations on simple objects such as strings and integers.

 To round things off, extension methods will be provided to add select common functionality to non-mapped objects as well, in a few cases.